Millen House: Recognition

 Only three other Georgian houses from the early and middle nineteenth century survive in Bloomington and the surrounding area; two of them have been modified greatly, and the third is collapsing, making the Millen House one of Monroe County's earliest and best preserved residences.
 Between 1999 and 2001, historic preservation officials working with the city of Bloomington surveyed the entire city and identified over two thousand buildings that were deemed to be historic to one extent or another.
+The house is referred to as the Millen-Stallknecht House, #105-055-80021 in City of Bloomington Historic Sites and Structures Inventory.

 Because of its well-preserved historic architecture and its place in the settlement of the region, the Millen House was given the rating of "Outstanding"; the highest of the ratings given by the survey, it was accorded to less than three percent of the city's historic buildings.
 Key to the criteria for an Outstanding rating was that a property be likely to pass the criteria for addition to the National Register of Historic Places.
 In recognition of this status, more extensive research into the house's history was performed in the early 2000s, and the Millen House was listed on the National Register on September 29, 2004.
 It is one of forty properties and historic districts in Monroe County with this distinction.